CED: Consistent ensemble distillation for audio tagging: Introduction

 In KD, a large teacher model generates soft labels (logits) for a smaller student model to learn from.
 Typically, the objective of KD involves optimizing both the original hard labels and the logits together.
 Yet, recent research~\cite{dinkel2022pseudo} found that using only logits as training targets can significantly improve performance compared to the usual method.
 By combining KD and data augmentation, also known as consistent teaching~\cite{beyer2022knowledge}, it has been suggested that performance can be further boosted.
 Surprisingly, no previous research has applied this approach to AT.
 We believe that the limited exploration of this approach is due to challenges in efficiently implementing KD.
 Practically, there are two main ways to implement KD: 1.
 Online KD infers each soft label during training by forwarding a sample jointly through the teacher as well as the student.
 2. Offline KD stores augmented samples as well as the teacher's soft labels on disk and reads them during student training.

 Both these methods have pros and cons, detailed in \Cref{fig:intro_figure}.
-Online KD is handicapped by slower training speed due to the time-consuming process of sending samples through the large teacher model.
+Online KD is handicapped by its slow training speed because samples need to be sequentially forwarded through student and teacher, while offline KD can ``parallelize'' this process by first creating the teacher's data/logits.
 Conversely, offline KD struggles when handling substantial augmented data due to the storage demand of augmented samples.
 Thus, in practice, only logits from non-augmented training data are stored on disk.
 Moreover, the performance of offline KD drops when (inconsistent) data augmentation techniques are used on the student's input, as demonstrated in previous studies~\cite{dinkel2022pseudo,schmid2023efficient}.
 Our research shows (\Cref{ssec:consistent_teaching}) that consistent augmentation for both teacher and student inputs is crucial to improve performance.

 We would like highlight key distinctions between our research two comparable works, Efficient-AT~\cite{schmid2023efficient} and PSL~\cite{dinkel2022pseudo} works.
 Efficient-AT~\cite{schmid2023efficient} has utilized standard offline KD to achieve state-of-the-art (SOTA) performance on Audioset~\cite{gemmeke2017audio} (AS), but due to the nature of offline KD, could not apply consistent teaching.
 Further, work in~\cite{dinkel2022pseudo} showed that label-free online KD is feasible for AT, yet could only use simple teacher models (MobileNetV2), since larger models significantly slow down training.
 However, to the best of our knowledge, there has been no previous work that combined KD and augmentation with label-free online KD.
 Finally, this work is closely related to the computer vision work TinyViT~\cite{wu2022tinyvit}, which applied a similar training pipeline for image classification.
-Our contributions are as follows: \begin{enumerate*}[label=(\roman*)] \item We propose CED, a simple framework to efficiently store and access logits as well as augmentation methods.
+Our contributions are as follows: \begin{enumerate*}[label=(\Roman*)] \item We propose CED, a simple framework to efficiently store and access logits as well as augmentation methods.
 CED only requires a few bytes of storage per sample, making it scalable to large datasets. \item We introduce consistent teaching to AT, which improves performance and reduces the performance gap between teacher and student models. \item We show that the features of CED models are also transferable to other audio classification tasks. \end{enumerate*}